Huntsmanlab/scRNAseq-workflow/README.md

     # run_seurat_integration
 ```

 User should uncomment the name of the analyses they wish to do to, there is not a limit on the number of analyses that can be done.
 In the given example above, Snakemake would do DGE analysis with scran and run summary stats.
 Once the above steps are completed, pipeline can be run with the `snakemake` command.
+This command should be typed to the terminal window in RStudio.

 **Removing mitochondrial and ribosomal genes**
 When doing quality control, you have the option to remove mitochondrial and ribosomal genes.
 If you wish to remove them, navigate to the "make_sce_qc" rule in the Snakefile and set the "remove_mito_and_ribo" parameter to "yes".
 If you write "no", mitochondrial and ribosomal genes will be retained.

 **Subsetting the SCE object to HVG**
 In the dim  step, you also have the option to subset the sces to highly variable genes (HVG).
 If you set the "HVG" parameter in the "normalize_sce" rule, you also need to need to indicate a percentage in the "top_HVG" parameter.
 The percentage you write here will be used to determine the percentage of genes with highest biological components.
 Note that pipeline will give an error if you write a fraction here, you must supply an integer.
 Default number provided is 20.
 SCE object will subsetted to HVG, but original count matrix will be retained as well as an alternate expression named "original".
 You can execute the following code to get the original counts with all the genes present:
 ```
 # to recover original counts
 sce_qc_original <- altExp(sce_qc_hvg, "original", withColData=TRUE)